callahad/push-api-demo/README.md

 # push-api-demo

-This is an attempt to create a simple chatroom example to demonstrate the [Push API][mdn-push].
+This is an attempt to create a simple example to demonstrate the [Push API][mdn-push].
 It also illustrates some uses of [Service Workers][mdn-serviceworkers].

 ## Supported Browsers